TIDYAPP/maintenance-management-automation-benchmark/readme.md

 To achieve complete automation of cleaning and maintenance management, systems must demonstrate robust handling of routine operations as well as complex edge cases.
 The checklist below details both standard features and challenging scenarios that autonomous systems should address - from basic scheduling to handling emergency situations, from routine vendor management to complex multi-party dispute resolution.

+For more details about why we created this benchmark and our vision for the future of autonomous cleaning and maintenance management, read our [announcement blog post](https://www.tidy.com/blog/announcing-the-autonomous-cleaning-and-maintenance-management-benchmark---now-open-source).

 The main categories are:
 1. Property Understanding: Digital twin creation including property data, assets, surfaces, and mapping
 2. Task Requirements: Define and manage work needs based on property data and client preferences